Mousteeen/Self_Service_Portal/README.md

     ```
 8. Open [http://localhost:3000](http://localhost:3000) with your browser and login with Clerk.

-9. Select the Organization named `Self Service 2` and check it out. `Self Service 1` has no data to show multinenancy when switching.

 ## Testing
 - Unit & Integration Tests & Frontend Tests: Jest